 It is this willingness to push the technical boundaries that has led to J & J’s enviable reputation and their abundance of print awards.
 Welkner recounts his attendance at a recent industry event, with a wry smile: “I went to an awards banquet down in Dallas and they just kept calling my company name and I kept going up and about the sixth time I was just waiting for some Texas printer to trip me up on the way up there to receive the

 award!”
 He sums up his thoughts: “It’s been a game-changer for our company, this technology.”

 Ferguson agrees, adding: “We’ve even had customers compliment… ‘you know I had someone else print this piece, but your piece looks so much sharper’ and it just jumps a little bit more off the page.
 The quality that we produce now, there’s no comparison.”
 He summarises the way ahead for J & J Printing: “It’s a no-brainer for us, our next press that we purchase will be LED UV.
 If you’re looking to improve your business, the LED UV technology is the only way to go.”

-Visit our LeoLED Standard page to find out more about our latest UV LED product, or watch the J & J case study video below:
+Alternatively, visit our LeoLED Standard page to find out more about our latest UV LED product, or watch the J & J case study video below:

 Note to Press: Journalists and members of the Press can join the GEW Press Distribution List here.